j-info/ctfsite/walkthroughs/2022-05-03-Gotta-Catchem-All.md

 ## Website Digging

-Visiting the main page makes it appear to be a standard Apache2 default page, but the title is set so I take a look at the page source and find a things that have been added:
+Visiting the main page makes it appear to be a standard Apache2 default page, but the title is set so I take a look at the page source and find a few things that have been added:

 ![](images/gottacatch1.png)